KeeganMyers/emacs-setup/README.md

 emacs-setup
 ======================================================================

 My emacs setup.
-Emacs live, cider, Evil, eproject, helm+ ctags,  and some custom stuff.
+Emacs live, cider, Evil, eproject, helm+ ctags, the Elpy python environment and some custom stuff.
 Plus my keybindings.
 I completely ditched my 15 years worth of old emacs setup and started over.
 I code in many languages, but clojure and python are the most common currently.
 Emacs-Live seemed like an easy path to take.
 I've also been using vi emulation since the beginning, so Evil mode was the right choice.
 I also missed CTags. helm+ ctags takes